etijskens/et-micc/LINKS.rst

 * `High performance Python 3 <http://www.admin-magazine.com/HPC/Articles/High-Performance-Python-3>`_
 * `Python Bindings: Calling C or C++ From Python <https://realpython.com/python-bindings-overview/#strengths-and-weaknesses_2>`_

-Approaches mimicking or wrapping OpenMP and MPI
+Approaches mimicking or wrapping OpenMP and MPI:

 * `Pymp – OpenMP-like Python Programming <https://www.admin-magazine.com/HPC/Articles/Pymp-OpenMP-like-Python-Programming?utm_source=ADMIN+Newsletter&utm_campaign=HPC_Update_135_2020-04-16_Pymp_–_OpenMP-like_Python_Programming>`_
   A really interesting concept, not as efficient as OpenMP itself (which incurs quite a bit of overhead itself), and, of course, limited to a single node.
 As the number of cores per node keeps increasing,